zlessner/Blackjack-Basic-Strategy-and-Counting/README.md

 ## Intro

 Want to practice memorizing blackjack basic strategy?
 Want to even out the casino edge by counting cards?
 You've come to the right place!
-This python program will show you actual examples of blackjack hands with correct basic strategy used.
+This Python program will show you actual examples of blackjack hands with correct basic strategy used.

 ## Setup